sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

     >Here, the ID is displayed with a prefix, the price is formatted, the supplier is displayed with a prefix, and the weight units and amount are concatenated.

-    >In an upcoming step, for the total, we will do some calculations as well.
+    >In an upcoming step, for the total, you will do some calculations as well.

 5. Select the **Input field - Quantity**.